 Aliki Liacouras Brandenberg was born in Wildwood Crest, New Jersey on September 3, 1929.
 Growing up and attending school in Philadelphia and suburban Yeadon, Pennsylvania, she drew constantly and attended art classes on Saturdays.
 In 1951 she graduated from Philadelphia Museum College of Art.
 She worked in the display department at J. C. Penney Co. in New York for a year and then as a free-lance artist and art teacher in Philadelphia.
-In 1956 she spent several months traveling, painting, and sketching in Europe.
-In Greece, her parents' native land, she discovered her heritage.
-In 1957 she married Franz Brandenberg, also a writer, and they settled in Switzerland where she worked as a free-lance artist.
+In 1956 she spent several months traveling, painting, and sketching in Europe--including exploring Greece, her parents' native land.
+In 1957, she married Franz Brandenberg, whom she had met during her time abroad, and they settled in Switzerland where he worked as an author and she worked as a free-lance artist.
 Her first book, The Story of William Tell (1960), was inspired by a visit to the area in Switzerland where Tell had lived.

 The collection contains correspondence, a book catalog cover Aliki designed, and material related to the publication of ten books.
 The correspondence consists of four letters from Aliki to the de Grummond Collection and four Christmas cards she designed.
 The book titles are in alphabetical order, with material for each title arranged in the probable order in which it was created.
 Titles that are well represented in the collection indicate the manner in which Aliki worked, first drawing research sketches and a thumbnail dummy and proceeding to color separations.
 This collection is representative of the books Aliki has written and illustrated, including scientific, biographical, and picture books, as well as titles by other authors that she illustrated.